 Currently, it is legal to own a pet skunk in 17 states.
 Iowa, South Dakota, and Wyoming allow you to have a pet skunk with no permit.
-Florida, Indiana, Michigan, New Hampshire, New Jersey, New Mexico, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, West Virginia, and Wisconsin allow for skunk ownership subject to additional regulations and permitting, including requiring an application, routine home inspection, or fines and fees necessary for proper licensing.
-Some parts of New York also allow you to own a pet skunk with a permit as well.
+Florida, Indiana, Michigan, New Hampshire, New Jersey, New Mexico, Ohio, Oklahoma, Oregon, Pennsylvania, West Virginia, and Wisconsin allow for skunk ownership subject to additional regulations and permitting, including requiring an application, routine home inspection, or fines and fees necessary for proper licensing.
+Some parts of Kentucky and New York also allow you to own a pet skunk with a permit as well.

 Domesticated skunks are popular pet options in the states where they are legal.
 For more than 60 years, domestic skunks have been bred and are very different animals from wild skunks.
 It is essential never to try to capture a wild skunk and turn it into a pet.
 Wild skunks are not suitable for pet owners.